-- (1) These resolutions will be replaced by the resolutions that will be submitted to the shareholders' meeting called to approve the financial statements for the fiscal year ended December 31, 2017. - (2) The issue price shall at least have to be equal to the weighted average of the prices of the last three trading sessions preceding the determination of the issue price, decreased as the case may be by a maximum discount of 15%. - (3) The present delegation shall be made in favor of the following categories of persons: - (i) individual or legal entities (including companies), investment companies, trusts, investment funds, or other investment vehicles of any form whatsoever, whether French or foreign generally investing in the pharmaceutical, bio-technological, ophthalmological, neurodegenerative diseases or medical technologies sectors; and/or - (ii) companies, institutions or entities of any form whatsoever, whether French or foreign conducting a significant part of their business in those sectors; and/or. - (iii) Financial service providers, being French or foreign with an equivalent status, capable of guaranteeing that an increase in capital will be successfully placed with the persons referred to in (i) and (ii) hereabove and, in this context, subscribing to the issued securities.
+- (1) The issue price should at least be equal to the minimum required by the legal and regulatory provisions applicable at the time when the Board of Directors shall implement the delegation (for reference, to date the weighted average of the listed prices of the share on the regulated Euronext Paris market for the three trading sessions preceding the determination of the subscription price for the increase in capital decreased by a maximum discount of 5%) - (2) The issue price of the ordinary shares shall at least be equal, at the choice of the Board of Directors (i) either to the weighted average of the company share price on the Euronext Paris regulated market on the date preceding the determination of the issue price, which may be decreased by a maximum discount of 15%, (ii) or the average of 5 consecutive listed prices of the company share on the Euronext Paris regulated market chosen amongst the thirty trading sessions preceding the determination of the issue price, which may be decreased by a maximum discount of 15%. - (3) The issue price should at least be equal to the average weighted by the volumes (in the central order book and not including blocks and off market) of the price of the Company's shares on the Euronext Paris regulated market for the last 3 trading sessions preceding the determination of the issue price, such average subject to amendment as the case may be in order to take into account the differences in the entitlement to dividends date and may be decreased as the case may be by a maximum discount of 15%. - $(4) \ The \ present \ delegation \ shall \ be \ made \ in \ favor \ of \ the \ following \ categories \ of \ persons:$ - (i) individual or legal entities (including companies), investment companies, trusts, investment funds, or other investment vehicles of any form whatsoever, whether French or foreign generally investing in the pharmaceutical, bio-technological, ophthalmological, neurodegenerative diseases or medical technologies sectors; and/or - (ii) companies, institutions or entities of any form whatsoever, whether French or foreign conducting a significant part of their business in those sectors; and/or. - (iii) financial service providers, being French or foreign with an equivalent status, capable of guaranteeing that an increase in capital will be successfully placed with the persons referred to in (i) and (ii) hereabove and, in this context, subscribing to the issued securities. - (5) The issue price of the warrant shall equal to at least 8% of the market value of an ordinary share on the date of attribution. - (6) The price for the subscription and/or purchase of the shares to which the warrants shall give right shall at least be equal to the weighted average of the closing prices of the Company's shares for the last 20 trading sessions preceding the date of the decision to issue warrants, deducted by any issue price of the warrant.